kamilprz/blog/_posts/2025-04-12-Generative-AI-Consequences.md

 - 2016 - AlphaGo beats Lee Sedol at Go.
 - 2017 - Facebook's chatbots develop their own language in communication between each other.

-This brings us to the modern day in the 2020's where AI is once again at the top of everyone's minds.
+This brings us to the modern day, where AI is once again at the top of everyone's minds.

 ### The Transformer Boom